Here you ask and answer questions on GROMACS , a free and open-source software suite for high-performance molecular dynamics and output analysis.

 - When you’ve solved the problem, please consider posting a reply to the forum detailing what was wrong, your solution and how it worked.
 Not only might this help people in the future, but it might teach you more about the problem and the solution;

-- use good etiquette, avoiding ALL CAPS, bad spelling and punctuation, txtspk, perso. abbrs, etc…
+- use good etiquette, avoiding ALL CAPS, avoiding expressions like “urgent” or “help” in the title, bad spelling and punctuation, txtspk, perso. abbrs, etc

 - Use tags.
 Here you find more on how to use Forum tags

 - Set your account preference by clicking your name at the top-right side.
 In particular:

 to activate mailing-list mode go to preference > email

 to change the appearance of your profile go to preference > interface